MonashDataFluency/python-web-scraping/markdowns/section-1-intro-to-web-scraping.md

 - Check if the site or service already provides an API to extract structured data.
 If it does, that will be a much more efficient and effective pathway.
 Good examples are the Facebook API, the Twitter APIs or the YouTube comments API.
 - For much larger needs, Freedom of information requests can be useful.
 Be specific about the formats required for the data you want.

-> #### Q. If you had to gather data from a website that provides updated data every 4 hours of an ongoing pandemic would you :
+#### Q. If you had to gather data from a website that provides updated data every 4 hours of an ongoing pandemic would you :
 - [ ] Scrape the site directly
 - [ ] Ask for permission and then scrape the site
-- [ ]
+- [ ] Use an official API (if any)

 ### Structured vs unstructured data
 ---